idrave/FOND-ASP/README.md

         :b (go-left up) (go-left center) (go-left down)))
 ```

-The fairness constraints should mention only ground actions.
+Note that the fairness constraints should mention only _ground_ actions.
 So, when operators have arguments, the relevant grounded instances must be listed in the fairness constraints.
 For example:

 ```pddl
  (:fairness